 However, the Bank's governor, Mark Carney, said the recovery so far had been "neither balanced nor sustainable" and required continued support.

-Experts have raised concerns that improvements are too dependent on consumer spending.'Huge mistake'
+Experts have raised concerns that improvements are too dependent on consumer spending.

 The chancellor, who will attend a meeting of G20 finance ministers in Australia this weekend, echoed this note of caution in his speech.